GuidanceOfGrace/CLASSIC-Fallout4/CLASSIC Readme.md

 - To generate the FormID List:
 1) Place the *Generate FormID List.pas* from the *CLASSIC Data* folder into your FO4Edit/Edit Scripts folder.
-2) Now run FO4Edit.exe and check all plugins you wish to include in the FormID List (I RECOMMEND YOU CHECK ALL PLUGINS).
+2) Now run FO4Edit.exe and check all plugins you wish to include in the FormID List (I RECOMMEND YOU CHECK / ENABLE ALL PLUGINS).
 3) Press OK while holding [Shift] to load your plugins in FO4Edit.
 Once all plugins are loaded, right click on any plugin and select *Apply Script...*
 4) From the dropdown menu, select *Generate FormID List* and press OK.
 Depending on how many plugins you have, this will take some time (5-25 mins).
 5) Once the full FormID List is generated, FO4Edit will ask you to save this list.
 Save it as a text file, then rename it to: FO4 FID Mods.txt
-6) Now place your own generated *FO4 FID Mods.txt* file into the *CLASSIC Data* folder and overwrite the existing *FO4 FID Mods* file.
+6) Now place your own generated *FO4 FID Mods.txt* file into the *CLASSIC Data/databases* folder and overwrite existing *FO4 FID Mods* file.
    (Make sure the original *FO4 FID Mods.txt* gets overwritten!
-If it doesn't, check the name or change the file extension to .txt)
+If it doesn't, check the name and make sure the extension is set to .txt)
 7) Run CLASSIC, enable *Show FID Values* under CLASSIC Settings and that's it!
 Scan your crash logs, the autoscan will do the rest.

 [!]
 REMINDERS